SSENSE/node-cucumber-testrail-sync/docs/synchronization.md

 By default, the .feature files (containing the Gherkin) will be located in the `features` folder - unless you changed this configuration.

+You can use the `--pull` or `--push` flags to either pull TestCases from TestRail or push them to TestRail.

 ---

 > Next: [Synchronization verification](/docs/verification.md)